November 29, 2015

 Time it Takes to Become a Surrogate

 The thing is that like most things in life, the journey to these moments of pure elation and joy requires some blood, sweat and tears.
 The journey will take your time which is often in short supply in the hectic, busy lives of our surro moms.
-So you ask, “what is it that takes so much time?”
-Well, first, this is not like your natural pregnancies.
-There is an application and questionnaire – it’s long.
-There is the screening process, which involves medical screening requiring review of all your medical records from ob/gyn and delivery for each of your children.
+There is an application and questionnaire — it's long.
+There is the screening process, which involves medical screening requiring review of all your medical records.
 Then there are lab tests, more forms for the fertility clinic, ultrasound, medical examination.
 Your spouse or significant other must complete lab tests too.
 Then there is the psychological assessment.
-For this, you need to meet with a psychologist and take a loooong questionnaire, receive counseling (along with your spouse or significant other) to make sure you understand and are ready to be a surrogate.

 Courage it Takes to Become a Surrogate Mom

-Those questionnaires you complete for us and the interview with the psychologist we mentioned above?
-They don’t just take time but they can also take some courage.
-Some questions may hit upon issues or times in your life that were challenging and difficult and may include personal issues or legal issues you faced.
+Those questionnaires you complete for us and the interview with the psychologist?
+They don't just take time but they can also take some courage.
+Some questions may hit upon issues or times in your life that were challenging and difficult.
 And you are being asked to share these things with relative strangers.
-That’s why finding the right agency is so important.
+That's why finding the right agency is so important.
 You need to feel safe and not judged in this process.
-Sometimes the process may feel so bureaucratic and formal that surro candidates decide to match independently.
-There are quite a few downsides to doing an independent surrogacy which should be considered.

-What are the Basic Requirements to Become a Surrogate and Who Dreams These Up?
+What are the Basic Requirements to Become a Surrogate?

-- Have given birth without complications during pregnancy and delivery to at least one child
+- Have given birth without complications to at least one child

 - BMI of 31 or less